Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ## Principles

-### Style with purpose

-A disciplined consistency with how you size and style type makes the whole admin more intuitive to use.
-Merchants who learn how to navigate one experience can apply that same knowledge to each new experience they come across.

-### Stay flexible

-To make things accessible to audiences with different eyesight constraints, across different browsers, and different mobile devices, make sure to design in a way that works no matter what font size the merchant opts to use.
+### Make it readable

+Help merchants understand content quickly by considering how to display and apply text within a page.

+### Make it adaptable

+Design in a way that works for a wide range of audiences, browsers, and mobile devices.

+### Reinforce the message

+Use font weight, size, and color to help establish clear hierarchy and guide merchant’s eyes.

 ---